 Tenjin is one of the most popular neighborhoods in Fukuoka.
 It’s a well-known shopping area with lots of restaurants, cafes, bars, and nightlife options.
 If you like to party, then Tenjin is probably where you’ll want to stay.

-You can search for accommodations in Tenjin on booking.com or Agoda.
+You can search for accommodations in Tenjin on Booking.com or Agoda.
 Check out some of the top-rated hotels in the area:

 - Luxury: Solaria Nishitetsu Hotel Fukuoka